 A neglected child may be malnourished, always sick, or never at school.
 Neglect comes in different forms such as physical and emotional, and more girls suffer than boys, with younger children neglected most.

 Child neglect is defined as a type of maltreatment related to the failure to provide needed, age-appropriate care.
 Unlike physical and sexual abuse, neglect is usually typified by an ongoing pattern of inadequate care and is readily observed by individuals in close contact with the child.
 Once children are in school, personnel often notice indicators of child neglect such as poor hygiene, poor weight gain, inadequate medical care, or frequent absences from school.
 Professionals have defined four types of neglect: physical, emotional, educational, and medical.

 More children suffer from neglect in the United States than from physical and sexual abuse combined.
-During 2005, 62.8 percent of victims experienced neglect, 16.6 percent were physically abused, 9.3 percent were sexually abused, 7.1 percent were emotionally or psychologically maltreated, and 2.0 percent were medically neglected.
-In addition, 14.3 percent of victims experienced such "other" types of maltreatment as abandonment, threats of harm to the child, and congenital drug addiction.
+The US Department of Health and Human Services found that in 2007 there were 794,000 victims of child maltreatment in the US, of those victims 59% were victims of neglect.
+Some researchers have proposed 5 different types of neglect: physical neglect, emotional neglect, medical neglect, mental health neglect, and educational neglect.
 States may code any maltreatment type that does not fall into one of the main categories—physical abuse, neglect, medical neglect, sexual abuse, and psychological or emotional maltreatment—as "other."

 In spite of this, neglect has received significantly less attention than physical and sexual abuse by practitioners, researchers, and the media.
 One explanation may be that neglect is so difficult to identify.
 Neglect often is an act of omission.
 But neglecting children's needs can be just as injurious as striking out at them.